MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 - Rich audit logs track the guest lifecycle and the inviters for each guest.
 For more details, see [Auditing and reporting a B2B collaboration user](https://docs.microsoft.com/azure/active-directory/b2b/auditing-and-reporting).

-## What features will not be available in the private preview?
+## What features will not be available in the preview?

 We are working hard to bring all Yammer functionality to the new B2B guests in Yammer.
 Below is the list of features still in progress:

-- **Personal email/ Phone number-based legacy accounts** – The private preview will allow guests with Microsoft 365 Business email accounts.
+- **Personal email, non-Microsoft 365 business emails, and phone number-based legacy accounts** – The preview will allow guests with Microsoft 365 Business email accounts.
 Other email domains like Gmail or Yahoo mail etc. will not be supported in this release.
 However, all legacy data (like old community posts and files) of such users will be migrated so community members can see.
 Any legacy phone-based accounts will not be supported.

 - **Cross-Geography guests** – Today we enable organizations to host Yammer in two data centers – Europe and North America.
 With this new guest support, users will be able to add guests from their same geography.
 Please check [our public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for Cross-Geography support.